-Thanks to an economically driven evolution for vape businesses to stand alone, or to meet moving target compliance requirements, rapid Vape Cartridge development is happening right before our eyes!
+Thanks to an economically driven evolution for vape businesses to stand alone, or to meet moving target compliance requirements, rapid cannabis vape cartridge development is happening right before our eyes!
 Cartridges are small yet complex hardware devices in the smoke-vape industry.

 Introduction